romilly/galactic-unicorn/README.md

 3. Edit and save `WIFI_CONFIG.py` to contain your network id and password.
 5. Run `cheerlights.py` using Thonny, mpremote or any other tool of your choice.

-# Roadmap

-The next cheerlights version will show history.